 If you haven't already done so, proceed with the InCommon invitation process.

-To start using personal certificates with Outlook (or Chrome or IE) in Windows, you'll need to complete a few phases of configuration below.
+To start using personal certificates with Outlook (or Chrome or IE or Edge) in Windows, you'll need to complete a few phases of configuration below.
 (The following will not work with Firefox.)

 Import Your Certificate